-- Pour the batter into the prepared loaf pan.
+- Pour into the prepared loaf pan.
 Sprinkle the crumb topping evenly over the top of the batter.

 - Bake for about 1 hour, or until a toothpick inserted in the center comes out clean.
 Start checking your loaf at about the 50 minute mark.
 Of course, the size of pan used will influence the baking time.
 Muffins take about 20-25 minutes.
 Allow the bread to cool before slicing.